 |Purple||Best for Side Sleepers||8.4/10|

-If you’ve spent a lifetime identifying as a “hot sleeper,” a mattress that helps you consistently sleep cooler isn’t just a game-changer, it’s a life-changer.
+If you’ve spent a lifetime identifying as a “hot sleeper” and are ready to kick your night sweats, a mattress that helps you consistently sleep cooler isn’t just a game-changer, it’s a life-changer.

 Imagine waking up every morning feeling refreshed, relaxed, and recharged—without sweaty feet, a clammy back, or a damp pillow.
 Bonus: longer sleep, unbroken by periods of sheet-thrashing and pillow-flipping.